zabacad/zabacad-certificate-authority/doc/trust.md

 and matching it to a local _trust store_.

 First, the client verifies the domain name (or IP address) appears on the certificate.
+Newer client libraries only check the _subject alternate names_ (SANs).
+These include NSS (CURL, Firefox) and Go (etcd).
+Historically, the `commonName` of the subject was used instead.

-If the certificate includes _subject alternate names_ (SANs), then it must appear there.
-Otherwise, the common name of the subject is used.
-A `*` may be used as a wildcard in certain conditions, typically the leftmost component, for example `*.example.com`.
+Domain names can contain a `*` as a wildcard, under certain conditions.
+In practice, it is only ever the leftmost component, for example `*.example.com`.
+A wildcard only matches a single domain component, for example `foo.example.com`, but not `bar.foo.example.com`.

 ## Chain of trust